 Thank you for your answer!
 Yes, thankfully Canada has the Canadian shield, which keeps us pretty darn safe.
 I am thankful that I live in Canada everyday!

-because the lakes are not that deep and the wavelength of water waves generated in lakes is to small to form a tsunami
+no it wont because the lakes are not that deep and the wavelength of water waves generated in lakes is to small to form a tsunami

 Thank you for your answer.
 My family was discussing it and none of us knew for sure.
 We thought it possible, but very unlikely.